 What should an organization do when it’s time to get serious about cost cutting?
-The typical method includes increasing span of control and creating division of labor by cutting positions at the bottom of the organization.
-Once cost cutting pressure is off, these positions are added back.
+Offshore?
+Outsource?
+Across-the-board budget cuts?
 The traditional methods alone do not work.
 We recommend a different, three-step approach, resulting in permanent cost reduction.

 Set Internal Targets